miningwolf/docs/docs/wolfcanary/io/wolfscript/database/JdbcConnectionManager.md

 ##### <a id='connection'></a>public static readonly property __Connection__

-_Get: Create a new instance of this connection manager._
+_Get: Get a connection form the connection pool._

 Get | Description
 --- | ---
-`Connection` | an instance of the manager
+`Connection` | connection from the pool

 ##### <a id='type'></a>public  readonly property __Type__

-_Get: Instantiates the connection manager_
+_Get: Get the SQL Database type._

 Get | Description
 --- | ---